Tackling damp, condensation and mould

 - Areas of the home which have little or no air movement.

-During the course of every day and night we all put moisture into the atmosphere within our homes; cooking, bathing, showering, making hot drinks and even breathing all contribute to this.
+Throughout every day we all put moisture into the atmosphere within our homes.
+Cooking, bathing, showering, making hot drinks and even breathing all contribute to this.

 Below you can see how much extra water you add to the air inside your home on a daily basis: